KE (NYSE:BEKE) Stock Price Down 2.9%

 KE Stock Down 1.7 %

-A number of hedge funds and other institutional investors have recently made changes to their positions in BEKE.
-Barclays PLC grew its position in shares of KE by 13.9% during the 2nd quarter.
-Barclays PLC now owns 417,501 shares of the company’s stock worth $6,200,000 after buying an additional 50,900 shares during the period. abrdn plc grew its position in shares of KE by 13.9% during the 3rd quarter. abrdn plc now owns 431,582 shares of the company’s stock worth $6,698,000 after buying an additional 52,687 shares during the period.
-Ronald Blue Trust Inc. grew its position in shares of KE by 64.6% during the 3rd quarter.
-Ronald Blue Trust Inc. now owns 2,160 shares of the company’s stock worth $32,000 after buying an additional 848 shares during the period.
-NINE MASTS CAPITAL Ltd acquired a new position in shares of KE during the 3rd quarter worth about $435,000.
-Finally, Dantai Capital Ltd grew its position in shares of KE by 59.4% during the 3rd quarter.
-Dantai Capital Ltd now owns 239,075 shares of the company’s stock worth $3,710,000 after buying an additional 89,075 shares during the period.
-36.87% of the stock is currently owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Dodge & Cox increased its stake in shares of KE by 5.8% in the fourth quarter.
+Dodge & Cox now owns 38,440 shares of the company’s stock valued at $623,000 after buying an additional 2,100 shares in the last quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main increased its stake in shares of KE by 5.7% in the fourth quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 182,281 shares of the company’s stock valued at $2,955,000 after buying an additional 9,900 shares in the last quarter.
+DRW Securities LLC acquired a new stake in shares of KE in the fourth quarter valued at $247,000.
+Sylebra Capital LLC increased its stake in shares of KE by 2.1% in the fourth quarter.
+Sylebra Capital LLC now owns 1,495,500 shares of the company’s stock valued at $24,242,000 after buying an additional 30,798 shares in the last quarter.
+Finally, Legal & General Group Plc increased its stake in shares of KE by 23.0% in the fourth quarter.
+Legal & General Group Plc now owns 5,501,959 shares of the company’s stock valued at $89,186,000 after buying an additional 1,029,494 shares in the last quarter.
+36.87% of the stock is owned by institutional investors.

 KE Holdings Inc, through its subsidiaries, engages in operating an integrated online and offline platform for housing transactions and services in the People's Republic of China.
 It operates through four segments: Existing Home Transaction Services, New Home Transaction Services, Home Renovation and Furnishing, and Emerging and Other Services.